MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/videos.md

 # Dynamics 365 Guides videos

-Watch these videos to jumpstart your Dynamics 365 Guides education.
+Watch these videos to jumpstart your Dynamics 365 Guides learning curve.

 [Overview of Dynamics 365 Guides](https://aka.ms/overview)
 [Author a guide on the PC](https://aka.ms/pcauthor)